-A digital camera can take millions of photographs on the same sensor.
 Film cameras rely on mechanics to pull out the next piece of film to expose the next shot.
-Sometimes, when the film isn’t wound to the next shot, the camera exposes the same piece of film twice.
-This is known as a double exposure.
+Sometimes, when the film isn’t wound to the next shot, the camera exposes the same section of the film twice.
+This is known as a double exposure photography.

-You don’t have to dig out an old film camera to create that double exposure look.
-With software and a digital camera, you can recreate it on a digital platform.
+You don’t have to dig out an old film camera to get that double exposure effect.
+With software and a digital camera, you can recreate it.

-This article will show you how to create a double exposure using Adobe Photoshop.
+This article will show you how to create a double exposure effect with Photoshop.

 - A camera and lens

 - Two different scenes, people or objects to photograph

 Even if you’re creating a double exposure in Photoshop, the process starts well before editing.
 In a double-exposure on film, one photo looks clearer on the darkest areas of the other image.
 That’s an essential concept so keep that in mind.

 A double-exposure is best done with one of those images as a silhouette.
 You can choose any subject, from people and animals to architecture.
 You will get the best results if the subject is very dark.

 For the most flexibility in the editing process later, change your file type to RAW, for both this step and the next.

 The easiest way to photograph a silhouette is to use backlighting.
 This is where the light is coming from behind the subject.
 If you don’t have lighting gear, you can create backlighting by shooting in an open doorway or window.
 The sun should be behind your subject.